OCA/server-auth/password_security/README.rst

- password_special      0         Minimum number of unique special character in password password_history      30        Disallow reuse of this many previous passwords password_minimum      24        Amount of hours that must pass until another reset password_estimate     3         Required score for the strength estimation.
+ password_special      0         Minimum number of unique special character in password password_history      30        Disallow reuse of this many previous passwords password_minimum      24        Amount of hours that must pass until another reset
 =====================  =======   ===================================================

 Usage